 Fulfillment and Order Processing Speed

 Customer demands are higher than they have ever been.
 Due to the Amazon Effect many online shoppers expect two-day shipping as the norm; now that Amazon is moving to same-day shipping the expectation has risen even higher.
 If you miss cut-off times for carrier pickups, it will add an extra day for delivery.
-While you cannot always control shipping times, you can control how fast you process orders and prepare them for delivery.
+While you cannot always control shipping times, you can control the speed of order processing and how communication of the estimated delivery date.

 Average Delivery Lead Time